Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 expression inside of the body of the ``new`` cannot be used to control a loop that began outside of the body.

-**Note:** ``new`` is *not* a general-purpose constructor.
+..
+Attention:: ``new`` is *not* a general-purpose constructor.
                Programmers used to Java or C# may be used to prefixing type names with ``new`` to construct ordinary instances of the type.
 That is not how object construction works in GDLisp.
 To construct ordinary instances of some class, call the method ``new`` on that class, such as ``(ClassName:new 1 2 3)``.
 The ``new`` special form is only intended to be used when behavior (such as instance variables or methods) is being added anonymously to the class for this instance alone.

 ``yield`` Forms
 ^^^^^^^^^^^^^^^